-There will be changes to your breasts during pregnancy, post natal and post breastfeeding, which will change the way your natural breasts will look.
+There will be changes to your breasts during pregnancy, postnatal and post breastfeeding, which will change the way your natural breasts will look.
 The majority of our patients have Breast Augmentation long before planning children.
 Regardless of whether you have been pregnant prior to your breast augmentation, much will depend on how much breast tissue you have.
-The more breast tissue you have, the more likely some sagging of will occur, this is unrelated to having breast implants.
+The more breast tissue you have, the more likely some sagging may occur, this is unrelated to having breast implants.

 Predicting the impact that pregnancy can have on your ability to breastfeed and your breast implants is difficult as every individual is different.
 If maintaining the look of your implants and the ability to breastfeed is of utmost importance to you, it is advised to postpone your surgery until you are done having children and then revisit the option of breast surgery.

 The following changes to your breasts may occur when you become pregnant with breast implants:

 - Veins may become more visible